 The hydraulic vibrators of NHERI@UTexas operate with pressures up to 4,000psi, and can output a ground force as high as 60,000 lbs, requiring special consideration for safety.
 Because the NHERI@UTexas vibrators are similar or identical to those used in the petroleum industry, there is a well established set of safety procedures based upon over 40 years of industry experience.
-"General Safety Information and Procedures", provided by the manufacturer, Industrial Vehicles International Inc., is shown in Appendix D. All UT personnel who will operate NHERI@UTexas shakers are required to read and follow the procedures shown in Appendix D. It is the responsibility of the Chief Engineer to ensure that all procedures in Appendix D are followed in the field.
+"General Safety Information and Procedures", provided by the manufacturer, Industrial Vehicles International Inc., is shown in Appendix B. All UT personnel who will operate NHERI@UTexas shakers are required to read and follow the procedures shown in Appendix B. It is the responsibility of the Chief Engineer to ensure that all procedures in Appendix B are followed in the field.

-The Chief Scientist and all other participants who are not members of the NHERI@UTexas group and will work within a 100 ft radius of the shaker trucks in a field experiment must attend a 20-minute on-site safety training session prior to the start of the field experiment.
+The Chief Scientist and all other participants who are not members of the NHERI@UTexas group and will work within a 100 ft radius of operating shaker trucks in a field experiment must attend an on-site safety training session prior to the start of the field experiment.
 The on-site safety training session will be conducted by the Chief Engineer to address safety issues related to the NHERI@UTexas hydraulic shakers.
-Topics covered in the on-site safety training session are shown in Appendix E. All trainees are required to read and sign the On-Site Shaker Safety Training statement before field work can be started.
-The Chief Engineer must keep the copy of the signed statements from all trainees, and the Chief Scientist is responsible for ensuring that anyone who works within a 100ft radius of the shaker has been trained.
+Topics covered in the on-site safety training session are shown in Appendix C. All trainees are required to read and sign the On-Site Shaker Safety Training statement before field work can be started.
+The Chief Engineer must keep the copy of the signed statements from all trainees for the duration of project operations, and the Chief Scientist is responsible for ensuring that anyone who works within a 100ft radius of the shaker has been trained.

-2.3.1 Safety Rules for working around T-Rex
+2.3.1 Safety Rules For Working Around T-Rex